google/WebFundamentals/src/content/en/ilt/pwa/introduction-to-push-notifications.md

-Note: The <code>gcm_sender_id</code> is required for Chrome prior to version 52, Opera Android, and Samsung Browser.
+Note: The <code>gcm_sender_id</code> is required for Chrome prior to version 52, Opera Android, and Samsung Internet.